PGS Access Westralia: PrSDM Velocity Model Building

 - Kirchhoff migration – high-frequency imaging using a robust and well-understood algorithm

 - RTM – more accurate structural imaging beneath the complex areas of overburden

 - PGS Beam migration – enhanced coherency and reduced background noise

 The last stage of the PSDM processing was the final line tying which used a regional vertical velocity model to apply residual depth corrections.
 Line ties and well ties were already fairly accurate due to the robust velocity model update approach and the vertical velocity component already included in the VTI velocity models.
 To generate the regional vertical velocity model, the individual velocity models were tied at line intersections using spatially and depth varying averaging techniques.
 The Base Tertiary and Callovian Unconformity were then reinterpreted and used for the final well calibration as the main reference horizons.
 These horizons were chosen as they could be mapped across the entire region and provided suitable layer thicknesses for applying the calibration corrections.
 The final vertical velocity model was then used to recalibrate the PSDM datasets, resulting in a regionally consistent grid of high-quality data that is truly representative of the subsurface.

-By paying careful attention to velocity model building methodology and application, PGS has created a detailed and comprehensive image of the Westralian Superbasin, spanning the Northern Carnarvon, Offshore Canning, Browse and Bonaparte Basins.
-The accurate depth images provide enhanced structural understanding, and will lead to new insights in structural formation and prospectivity of the North West Shelf.
+By paying careful attention to velocity model building methodology and application, PGS has created a detailed and comprehensive image of the Westralian Superbasin, spanning the Northern Carnarvon, Offshore Canning, Browse, and Bonaparte Basins.
+The accurate depth images provide an enhanced structural understanding and will lead to new insights into the structural formation and prospectivity of the North West Shelf.